Dashboard Warning Lights and What They Mean

 Common Dashboard Warning Lights

-Coolant Temperature Warning — This light indicates that engine temperature has exceeded normal limits.
-There may be a malfunction in the electric cooling fan system or a thermostat stuck closed.
-Continued driving may cause extensive engine damage.
+The coolant temperature warning indicates that engine temperature has exceeded normal limits.
+This can be caused by a number of things, including low or leaking coolant, a loose or missing radiator cap, a malfunction in the electric cooling fan system, or a thermostat being stuck closed.
+Continued driving may cause extensive engine damage so pull over immediately if you see this warning.

-There are several other dashboard warning lights that can be illuminated in your vehicle outside of the above.
-If you are unsure why a warning light is illuminated, refer to your owner’s manual or bring your car to a local AAA Car Care.
+There are several other dashboard warning lights that can be illuminated in your vehicle.
+If you are unsure why a warning light is illuminated, refer to your owner’s manual or bring your car to a local AAA Car Care center.
 We can help determine the next best steps to fixing your warning light issue with an engine diagnostic.